Shift Left: Moving Container Security into the Dev, Test, and Build Process

 Access and Authorization Exploits

 These are similar to threats in traditional virtual machine architectures.
-Knowing authorised users (and blocking) the people targeting your applications and underlying systems is crucial to a healthy operational platform, and establishes the baseline of zero trust.
-If your authentication and authorisation functions are poorly configured, they might provide access to your container hosts as well, which is a huge security risk to the full containerised environment.
+Knowing authorized users (and blocking) the people targeting your applications and underlying systems is crucial to a healthy operational platform, and establishes the baseline of zero trust.
+If your authentication and authorization functions are poorly configured, they might provide access to your container hosts as well, which is a huge security risk to the full containerized environment.

 Container Image Vulnerabilities

 The current list of available Docker Hub systems and application baseline images tops 100,000.
 Unfortunately, not all should be trusted, because anyone can build and upload a container image to Docker Hub.